IshmaelRogers/Localization/KalmanFilter/Readme.md

   Ideal vs Real world

-  * both know starting position

-  In the real world the robot may encounter complexities that result in the robot's movement being imprecise.

-  Terrain
-  wheel sleep
-  enviornment factors

-  The robot will not reach the desired goal.
+It is often useful to model robots using an "Ideal World" assumption.
+This assumes that sensors are 100% accurate and the robots executes perfect motion.
+If a mobile robot is commeded to move 40 meter due west, the robot is gauranteed to reach its desired goal in a finite amount of time.
+However, in the real world, robots may encounter complexities that result in the robot's movement being imprecise.
+These complexities can include uneven terrain, wheel slipping (in wheeled mobile robots) and environmental factors such as wind speed, temperature and humidity.
+In both situations the robot knows it's starting position.
+However, In the "Real World" the same movement command will not produce the same results as in the ideal world assumption; it will like not reach the desired goal in a reasonable amount of time.
+Using the Real World assumption we know that sensors are inheriently prone to error.
+Therefore, when designing a complex system using sensors, we use datasheets to gain an understanding of the limits of the sensor and design our solutions to compensate for that error.

   Example: